Anthony-Nolan/Atlas/README_Deployment.md

     - The default configuration will use the Standard SKU pricing model for Atlas databases.
 In some cases, when very varied load is expected, a "serverless" database tier may be appropriate, which auto-scales with load.
 In such cases, terraform will automatically create a database with an "auto-pause" time of one hour - i.e. after one hour of inactivity, the database will shut off, saving on provisioned CPU cost.
 This comes with the trade-off that cold starts become much slower, and the first few requests to the database will fail as it "wakes up".
 To increase the auto-pause delay, or to disable it entirely, is not currently an available feature of terraform, so must be done manually.
     Any manual configuration of this setting will not be overridden by later terraform releases.
+- Auto-Heal disabling
+	- By default Auto-Heal feature is enabled, but it should be disabled on matching functions app to allow memory/resource related exceptions to be thrown in the case of difficult searches which would allow search to be reported as failed.
+	- Please follow steps:
+		- Go to "atlas-matching-algorithm-functions" Function App
+		- Go to "Diagnose and solve problems"
+		- Select "Diagnostic Tools"
+		- Under "Proactive tools" click "Auto-Heal"
+		- Select "Proactive Auto-Heal" tab
+		- Click "Off"
+		- Click "Save"

 ## System Tests